kanlanc/oracle/README.md

 - Directory paths expand recursively; consider pairing with `--files-report` to understand token impact before sending extremely large trees.
 - Attachments are treated as plain UTF-8; binary files will throw.
 Keep extremely large files out of the prompt to avoid blowing the token budget.
 - Each invocation is stored as a session under `~/.oracle/sessions`; script multi-turn flows by feeding prior session outputs back through `--file`.
-- `bun run lint` invokes a lightweight Bun build to ensure the shipped JS stays syntax-valid.
+- `pnpm lint` runs type-checking plus Biome so the shipped JS stays syntax-valid.

 ## Sessions & Background Execution